thought-machine/please/docs/codelabs/go_module.md

 - [Built-in rules](/lexicon.html#go) - See the rest of the built in rules.
 - [Config](/config.html) - See the available config options for Please.
 - [Command line interface](/commands.html) - Please has a powerful command line interface.
-Interrogate the build graph, determine files changes since master, watch rules and build them automatically as things change and much more!
+Interrogate the build graph, determine file changes since master, watch rules and build them automatically as things change, and much more!
 Use `plz help`, and explore this rich set of commands!

 Otherwise, why not try one of the other codelabs!